alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 to turn blue.
 Successfully completed stages will show as green and stages that haven't run yet will be grey.

 Wait until the pipeline gets to the `Review` stage.
 At that point, you should receive an email alerting that an approval is needed.
 After you approve the stage, you can step away for a bit.
 It will take some time for the pipeline to complete.
+By 'some time', I mean a lot.
+So go get something to eat or watch something.
+A show, not a movie.